 Godot has nodes to draw sprites, polygons, particles, and all sorts of stuff.
 For most cases, this is enough; but not always.
 Before crying in fear, angst, and rage because a node to draw that specific something does not exist... it would be good to know that it is possible to easily make any 2D node (be it Control or Node2D based) draw custom commands.
 It is really easy to do it, too.

-Custom drawing manually in a node is really useful.
-Here are some examples why:
+Custom drawing in a 2D node is really useful.
+Here are some use cases:

-Visualizations that are not that compatible with nodes: (example: a tetris board).
-The tetris example uses a custom draw function to draw the blocks.
+Visualizations that are not that compatible with nodes, such as a tetris board.
+(The tetris example uses a custom draw function to draw the blocks.)

 Drawing a large number of simple objects.
-Custom drawing avoids the overhead of using nodes which makes it less memory intensive and potentially faster.
+Custom drawing avoids the overhead of using a large number of nodes, possibly lowering memory usage and improving performance.

 Making a custom UI control.
-There are plenty of controls available, but it's easy to run into the need to make a new, custom one.
+There are plenty of controls available, but when you have unusual needs, you will likely need a custom control.